HaDeSMonsta/get_flight_data/README.md

 Whether you're a pilot looking to simplify your pre-flight process, or an aviation enthusiast seeking to automate data retrieval, I hope my project delivers high value.
-Happy flying!